akashdeshpande/100-days-of-code/log.md

 **Thoughts** My mind was building code in my brain as I was making the UI elements, which is cool.

+### Day 19: September 10, Saturday

+**Today's Progress**: Built UI further

+**Thoughts** I have a complex UI in my mind, I don't know how much of it will I be able to execute

+### Day 20: September 11, Sunday

+**Today's Progress**: Inited a git repo, pushed first commit, watched a few vids on git and github again

+**Thoughts** I have a complex UI in my mind, I don't know how much of it will I be able to execute

 ##### (example to copy from later)
 ### Day x: Month 00, Day